MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/autosuggestbox.md

 > [!TIP]
 > For more info, design guidance, and code examples, see [Auto-suggest box](/windows/apps/design/controls/auto-suggest-box).
 >
-> If you have the **XAML Controls Gallery** app installed, click here to [open the app and see the AutoSuggestBox in action](xamlcontrolsgallery:/item/AutoSuggestBox).
+> If you have the **XAML Controls Gallery** app installed, [open the app and see the AutoSuggestBox in action](xamlcontrolsgallery:/item/AutoSuggestBox).
 > + [Get the XAML Controls Gallery app (Microsoft Store)](https://www.microsoft.com/p/xaml-controls-gallery/9msvh128x2zt)
 > + [Get the source code (GitHub)](https://github.com/Microsoft/Xaml-Controls-Gallery)